tomahim/py-image-dataset-generator/README.md

 - Left or Right rotation between 0 or 25 degree (with a probability of 50%)
 - ... to be completed

-You can customize these arbitrary default values by editing the `augmentation_config.py` file or by making [your own image augmentation pipeline](#create-a-custom-augmentation-pipeline)
+You can customize these default values by editing the `augmentation_config.py` file or by making [your own image augmentation pipeline](#create-a-custom-augmentation-pipeline)

 You can find all possible parameters in the table below (also available with the `--help` parameter) :